delanoe/purescript-gargantext/CONTRIBUTING.md

 If you get stuck on a bug:
 * Set a timer for 1h
 * Make it reproducible
-  * Commit a version with the issue even if the code is work-in-progress [WIP].
+  * Commit a version with the issue even if the code is work-in-progress [WIP] and if help is needed [HELP].
 * Try to identify the root cause of the issue:
   * Using the browser inspector
   * Identify the code path
 * If it takes too long fill an issue and mark it as blocking.
 Mention it on IRC and go to another task.

-## Coordination tools
+### Coordination tools

 ### IRC Interactions
 - OFTC #gargantext